gotspam/f5-lab-days-hashi-basics/docs/class1/module2/lab2.rst

    .. image:: /_static/canary0.png
        :height: 300px

    - Test connections to **serviceMain** app running the following curl commands.
-All traffic should be served by blue pool
+Refresh browser to confirm all traffic should be served by **blue pool**

    .. code:: bash